toha-tiger/Pi-hole-changes-monitor/README.md

 The tool is intended for a Docker project that consists of Pi-hole and Nebula Sync.
 By default Nebula Sync cannot detect when exactly the configuration of Pi-hole changes.
 So usually a cron sync is configured for reasonable time period.

-The tool uses `inotifywait` to watch the Pi-hole configuration and start the Nebula Sync container, which triggers a sync
+The tool uses `watchdog.observers` to watch the Pi-hole configuration and start the Nebula Sync container, which triggers a sync

 Since a single change in config can trigger multiple changes in files, there is a debouncing time of 3 seconds before starting Nebula Sync.
 This means a change in Pi-hole configuration will be applied to other hosts after 3 seconds.